Pzeyang/NLI_performance_analysis/Readme.md

 ## Getting Started
-The models developed for this project can be used for any similar tasks, the following steps will get you a copy of the project up and running on your local machine testing purposes.
+The models developed for this project can be used for any similar tasks, there are many functions created for this project which can be reused for the same purpose.

 ### Prerequisites
 Python version 3.7.7 was used for development.<br>